 reptiles, mammals and rare plants, the park is a

-federal ecological and migratory bird sanctuary as well as a peaceful haven.
-Plus, the Park is home
+federal ecological and migratory bird sanctuary and a peaceful haven.
+A Park that is also home

 to a large colony of blue herons and to many different waterfowl

-A borough well served with local and tourist attractions such as jet boat expeditions, river surfing and whitewater rafting and kayaking on the Lachine Rapids, along with many seasonal activities such as fishing, hiking, cycling and cross-country skiing.
+A borough well served with local and tourist attractions such as jet boat expeditions, river surfing and whitewater rafting and kayaking on the Lachine Rapids as well as many seasonal activities such as fishing, hiking, cycling and cross-country skiing.

-No detailed and reliable information have been found regarding public transport services in the LaSalle borough but Your Trip of the STM, the Société de Transport de Montréal with all its schedules, maps and fares along with the Google Map of LaSalle below can definitely help you find your way around.
+No detailed and reliable information have been found yet regarding public transport services in the LaSalle borough but Your Trip of the STM, our Société de Transport de Montréal with all its schedules, maps and fares can definitely help you find your way around.
+And so does the Google Map below.

 Help can also be found by visiting the RTL the Réseau de transport de Longueuil or the STL the Société de transport de Laval.
 Both will definitely take you wherever you wish to go all over Greater Montreal, that is all over Longueuil, Montreal and Laval.